ASE G1 Maintenance and Lt. Repair Practice Test

 Answer D is wrong.
 Learn more about jounce bumpers by clicking the Read more… button below.

-23. A technician is unable to balance a tire on a vehicle that vibrates at speeds above 40 mph.
+23. A technician cannot balance a tire on a vehicle that vibrates at speeds above 40 mph.
 Each time the tire is spun, a weight must be added to a different location on the rim.
 Which of the following is MOST likely causing this condition?

 - A. The tire's belt is separated.